intgr/rocket-sentry/README.md

 Features
 --------

-Currently, `rocket-sentry` only enables the Rust panic handler.
+Currently `rocket-sentry` is very basic, it only enables the Rust panic handler.
+There is no integration with the Rocket request lifecycle.
+Pull requests welcome!

 `rocket-sentry` can be configured via `Rocket.toml` (`sentry_dsn=`) or environment variable `ROCKET_SENTRY_DSN`.